 John’s Pizza -the iconic Bleeker Street pizza joint that’s famous for their signature brick-oven pies.

-Russ & Daughters – the bagels are actually just okay, but you are here for their lox sandwiches (with scallion cream cheese).
+Russ & Daughters – the bagels are actually just okay, but you are here for their lox sandwiches (with scallion cream cheese)… and they are legendary.
 Russ & Daughters is a super famous Lower East Side establishment that’s been in business for 100 years.
 That’s a long time to be on the top in NYC.
 And expect a line… there is always a well-deserved wait for these sandwiches.

 Absolute Bagels and Murray’s Bagels are both great choices for iconic NYC bagels.
 The crust is firm and crunchy, and the interior is dense and chewy.
 They are made by hand and shaped by hand, unlike the sad-tasting mass produced ones that so many of you are stuck eating.